 Do I need to eat the vegetables raw or cooked?

 Can I eat or drink eggs with every meal?

 Can I eat nuts?

-I don’t recommend nuts for a six pack diet because they are too high in calories.
+I don’t recommend nuts when dieting for a six pack because they are too high in calories.
 If you must eat them, don’t exceed your daily calorie budget.
 I never eat nuts when I’m dieting.

 I have a flat stomach but no abs.
 Is this normal?

 Yes.
 Your ab muscles are still muscles so you need to train and build them too.

 Do I need supplements?

 No. I take vitamin D and fish oil semi-regularly but they are not necessary for a six pack diet.
 I use them for better nutrition regardless of whether I’m losing fat or not.